Geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Introduction

-Within this paper, we systematically investigate a variety of TTL coupling mechanisms.
-We thereby focus on phase changes originating from alterations in the optical path length (OPL) of a laser beam, i.e. geometric effects.
-These geometric TTL effects are categorised, described analytically and then classified as first- or second-order effects.
-Besides the geometric TTL, there exists non-geometric TTL, i.e. phase changes in the interferometric readout due to variations in orthogonal degrees of freedom for which the OPL does not change.
-Non-geometric effects originate from wavefront and detector properties and can be described analytically only in special cases.
-In this work, we will demonstrate the relevance of these effects and describe how the full signal computes on an example.
-We will discuss these non-geometric TTL effects in detail in a follow-up paper \cite{NG21} but discuss here how the knowledge of the geometric TTL can be used to mitigate also non-geometric TTL effects.
+The total TTL coupling noise in a system is not described by OPL changes alone.
+We call any additional coupling contribution non-geometric TTL effects.
+These originate mostly from the properties of the interfering wavefronts as well as detector properties.
+In this paper, we only demonstrate the relevance of the non-geometric effects and describe on one example how the full TTL signal (i.e.\ geometric + non-geometric) is computed.
+Additionally, we discuss here how the knowledge of the geometric TTL coupling can be used to mitigate also non-geometric TTL effects.
+A detailed discussion of the non-geometric TTL effects is given in a follow-up paper \cite{NG21}.
 The concepts discussed throughout this paper are fundamental and therefore independent of the application.
 They can be used in any laboratory experiment as well as in preparation for space missions such as LISA.

 We introduce in \cref{Sec:TTL_in_different_systems} the different systems we consider and how angular and lateral jitter cause OPL changes.
-In \cref{sec: all_geom} we categorise and model the various geometric TTL effects and reduce the equation for typical applications to first or second-order effects.
+In \cref{sec: all_geom} we categorise and model the various geometric TTL effects and reduce the equation for typical applications to first- or second-order effects.
 In \cref{sec: TTL vs geometry} we show exemplary systems, where a geometric TTL description is insufficient and fails to describe the interferometric phase readout.
-We summarise all effects in Sec.~\ref{Sec:GeomEffectsSummary+Mitigation}, list them for a typical special case and discuss how well-understood effects can be used to reduce the total TTL within a system.
+We summarise all effects in Sec.~\ref{Sec:GeomEffectsSummary+Mitigation}, list them for a typical special case and discuss how well-understood effects can be used to reduce the total TTL coupling within a system.
 Finally, we give a conclusion in Sec.~\ref{sec: summary}.